- Your doctor can order a lung plethysmography test to measure how much air you can hold in your lungs when you breathe in and out.

-- experience muscle incoordination (poor muscle control causing jerky or unpredictable movements)
+- lack muscle coordination, or you have poor muscle control that causes jerky or unpredictable movements

 - have a condition that prevents you from entering the chamber or properly performing the required steps

-Abnormal results indicate that there is a problem in your lungs.
-Although lung plethysmography cannot determine the cause of the problem, it can help your doctor narrow down the possibilities, which include a breakdown of the lung structure, a problem with the chest wall and its muscles, or an inability of the lungs to expand or contract.
+Abnormal results indicate that there’s a problem in your lungs.
+Your doctor can’t use lung plethysmography to determine the cause of the problem, but they can use it to narrow down the possibilities, such as a breakdown of the lung structure, a problem with the chest wall and its muscles, or an inability of the lungs to expand or contract.